Inversion vs Pull-In-Place CIPP: Which Method for Your Business? | T3 Guide

 2. Pipe preparation: Clean the pipe using high-pressure water jetting, descaling, or chain knocking to remove debris, scale, and blockages.
 The goal is to create a smooth and clean surface for the repair material to adhere to.

-3. Pipe lining installation: A flexible liner, typically made of resin-saturated felt or fiberglass, is inserted into the damaged pipe.
+3. Pipe Lining installation: A flexible liner, typically made of resin-saturated felt or fiberglass, is inserted into the damaged pipe.
 The liner conforms to the shape of the existing pipe and adheres to its inner surface via air or water pressure.

 5. Final inspection and testing: Video inspection is used again to examine the integrity of the new liner and to verify that the pipe is now free from leaks and blockages.